Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Problem setup

-This is identical to \cite{yin2021near}.
 State $s$ is ``accessible'' means there exists a policy $\pi$ so that $d^\pi(s)>0$.
 If for any policy $\pi$ we always have $d^\pi(s)=0$, then state $s$ can never be visited in the given MDP.
-Assumption~\ref{assume2} says $\mu$ have the right to explore all ``accessible'' states.
-Assumption~\ref{assume2} is the minimal assumption needed for the consistency of uniform OPE task and is similar to \emph{concentrability coefficient} data coverage assumption \citep{munos2003error} made for function approximation learning.
+Note this is weaker than \cite{yin2021near} since $d^\mu(s)$ is the average version of $d^\mu_t(s)$.
+Assumption~\ref{assume2} is the minimal assumption needed for the consistency of uniform OPE task and is qualitatively similar to the \emph{concentrability} assumption \citep{munos2003error}.
 This assumption can be potentially relaxed for pure offline learning problems, \emph{e.g.} \citet{liu2019off,rashidinejad2021bridging}, where they only require $d^\mu(s) (d^\mu(s,a) )> 0$ for any state $s$ ($s,a$) satisfies $d^{{\pi}^\star}(s)(d^{{\pi}^\star}(s,a))> 0$.